tarsius/emacsair.me/_posts/2018-10-31-many-releases.md

 - Add new `ghub-repository-id` function.
-This function works for all supported forges and always returns a string, even for less successful forges that can still get way with using integers as ids.
+This function works for all supported forges and always returns a string, even for less successful forges that can still get away with using integers as ids.

 - Add new `ghub-graphql-rate-limit` function.